eric97li/Vivid/README.md

 In progress music playing application

 Purpose is to have a seamless uninterrupted music experience where you can listen to what you want, when you want, and however much you want with no need for wifi/data, ads, or fees.
+Add your songs to playlist and play it anywhere and enjoy to your hearts content!

 Current functionality
   Create mp3, add song to queue, play select song, play queue to end (reloop queue again option), start session,